 - Electrolyte powders can be a quick and convenient way to take in minerals and stay hydrated

 - Collagen and gelatin products are also becoming available

 Whether bone broth is the right treatment for you is really a matter of preference and lifestyle.
 If you enjoy getting your nutrients from foods and are able to shop for bones and cook them, bone broth may be the perfect solution.

 And even if you don’t cook, it may be a great option if you can get hold of ready-made, high-quality bone broth on a regular basis.
 However, it is obviously not a solution if you are vegan or vegetarian (although you could make a vegetarian broth instead).

 There is some research as to the potential benefits of bone broth, but it’s not extensive.
 Most of the support for the use of bone broth is theoretical and anecdotal—people who eat it love it and feel that it has made a difference in their health.

 Healing Leaky Gut is a process that can take months (or even years in more severe cases) so anything that could speed things up is welcome.
 I often tell patients that I wish there was a way to get Leaky Gut to heal faster, and perhaps bone broth is just that magic ingredient.
 At this point I think it is worth trying as long as you choose organic, grass-fed bones, organic veggies, and filtered water.

-For help finding out if Leaky Gut is underlying your health issues and advice on the steps you can take to improve your health, you may want to consider my comprehensive Leaky Gut package which includes one-on-one consultations with me, testing to help individualize your plan, and support along the way.
+For help finding out if Leaky Gut is underlying your health issues and advice on the steps you can take to improve your health, you may want to consider my comprehensive Leaky Gut and Digestive Solutions Package which includes one-on-one consultations with me, testing to help individualize your plan, and support along the way.

 29th October 2015